Statement of Faith

 Man was created in the image of God, but fell into sin, which resulted in his spiritual death and separation from God.
 As a person makes the decision to believe in the death and resurrection of Jesus Christ and confesses with his mouth the lordship of Jesus in his life, a miracle of regeneration by the Holy Spirit takes place, referred to as being "born again" in the Word.
 A new Christian is born into the Kingdom of God.
 For him, old things are passed away and all things are new!
 (John 3:16-19; 5:24; Romans 3:23; 5:8-9; Ephesians 2:8-10; Titus 3:5).

-We believe in the ongoing, sanctifying power of the Holy Spirit by whose indwelling the Christian is enabled to live a holy life and minister super-naturally.
-Baptism in the Holy Ghost is a gift from God as promised by the Lord Jesus Christ to all believers and is received subsequent to the New Birth.
-This experience is accompanied by the initial evidence of speaking in other tongues as the Holy Spirit gives utterance.
+We believe in the ongoing, sanctifying power of the Holy Spirit by whose indwelling the Christian is enabled to live a holy life and minister to the world around us.
 (Acts 1:4-8 and 2:4)

 There will be a bodily resurrection of the dead; the believer to everlasting joy with the Lord and the unbeliever to judgment and eternal punishment.
 (John 5:28-29).